 - Solar panels on the housekeeping facilities roof.
 A decision was made not to place panels on the accommodation villas as they generally sit beneath the mature vegetation.
 The new Eco Education Centre will also be off-grid with the exception of sewerage.

 - Sensitive selection of quality building material finishes from sustainable sources where available.

 - Daylighting and visual corridors to the site flora for maintaining a continuous connection with nature.

 The Ecological Performance is to be maintained throughout the operational phase by:

 - Ongoing management of energy, water and waste.
-The Energy Management System (EMS) used in the accommodation villas at Elements of Byron is state-of-the-art and is coupled with a real-time energy monitoring system and display.
-This allows guests to monitor and therefore manage their energy usage in real time via the TV and iPad in each villa.
+The Energy Management System (EMS) used in the villas is state-of-the-art and is coupled with a real-time energy monitoring system and display.
+This allows guests to monitor and therefore manage their energy usage in real time via the TV and tablet in each villa.
 The EMS controls the power, temperature and room access and is responsive to human presence through motion detectors.
-So when a villa is inactive the system will shut down the power and air conditioning saving around 35 – 40% of power consumption, with the option upon checkout to offset your carbon footprint.
+So when a villa is inactive the system will shut down the power and air conditioning, saving around 35 – 40% of power consumption, with the option upon checkout to offset your carbon footprint.
 Here, guests will know their exact consumption as opposed to an “average figure” normally provided with carbon offset schemes.

 - Minimising resource use through integration of robust and efficient building services into the design.

 - Establishment and maturity of site landscaping.